HorizenLabs/zkVerify/e2e-tests/README.md

 ### Execute a single test

-You can run a list of tests simply by indicate the names while running tests:
+You can run a list of tests by simply specifying the names while running the tests:

 ```sh
 yarn test 0005-proofPath_rpc.zndsl 0006-proof_should_pay.zndsl